Denoiser-based projections for 2-D super-resolution multi-reference alignment: Background

 where the expectation is taken against the distribution of the translations and the noise.
-Finding the optimal parameters $\theta$ that fit the observable moments is usually performed by minimizing a least squares objective as a function of the parameters $\theta$:
+Finding the optimal parameters~$\theta$ that fit the observable moments is usually performed by minimizing a least squares objective,